MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 When you add a remote feed as an upstream source, you must select its feed's view.
 This enables the upstream sources to construct a set of available packages.
 See [complete package graphs](package-graph.md) for more details.

-## Best practices: feed owners/package producers
+## Best practices: feed owners/package publishers

-To make your feed easily usable as an upstream source to other feeds, consider applying the following best practices to your feed.
+To make sure your feed is easily configured as an upstream source, consider applying the following best practices:

 <a name="local"></a>

-### When in doubt, `@local` is your default view
+#### Use the default view

-If you don't use [views](views.md), the `@local` view should be your default view (and is the default view on all newly created feeds). @local contains all packages uploaded/pushed/published to the feed from a public package repository (e.g. nuget.exe) **and** all packages saved from any upstream source. @local, like [all views](views.md), does **not** include packages that are available in the feed's upstream sources but have never been saved into the feed.
+The `@local` view is the default view for all newly created feeds.
+It contains all the packages published to your feed or saved from upstream sources.

-If you do use views to release package versions, you can set the default view to whichever view contains the packages you want to make available to your consumers.
+If you want to use views to release new package versions, you can promote your package to a view such as `@release` and make it available to your consumers.

-### Provide a complete graph
+#### Construct a package graph

-Because your consumers require a [complete graph](package-graph.md) to successfully install and consume your package, you should ensure that your [default view](#local) contains one.
-This is most easily done by connecting to the feed's default view ([NuGet](../nuget/consume.md), [npm](../npm/npmrc.md)) and installing the package you wish to share.
-You may need to do this once connected to the feed (instead of the feed@view).
-If the package installs correctly while you're connected to the default view, all of its dependencies are in the view.
+When a feed query its upstream source for a package, Azure Artifacts return the packages in the view that was configured for that specific upstream source.
+To construct a package graph, simply connect to the feed's default view and install the package you wish to share.
+When the package is installed correctly in the default view, users who want to consume it will be able to resolve the package graph and install the desired package.

 <a name="search-order"></a>

-## Determining the package to use: search order
+## Search order

-For public package managers that support multiple feeds (NuGet and Maven), the order in which feeds are consulted is sometimes unclear or non-deterministic (for example in NuGet, parallel requests are made to all feeds in the config file and the first response wins).
-Upstream sources prevent this non-determinism by searching the feed and its upstream sources using the following order:
+For public package managers that support multiple feeds (NuGet and Maven), the order in which feeds are queried is sometimes unclear or non-deterministic.
+For example in NuGet, parallel queries are made to all the feeds in the config file, and the responses are processed first-In, first-out FIFO.

+Upstream sources prevent this non-deterministic behavior by searching the feed and its upstream sources using the following order:

-1. Packages pushed to the feed
+1. Packages pushed to the feed.

-2. Packages saved via an upstream source
+1. Packages saved from an upstream source.

-3. Packages available via upstream sources: each upstream is searched in the order it's listed in the feed's configuration
+1. Packages available from upstream sources: each upstream is searched in the order it's listed in the feed's configuration

-To take advantage of the determinism provided by upstream sources, you should ensure that your client's configuration file [only references your product feed](#single-feed), and not any other feeds like the public package managers.
+To take full advantage of the fast lookup feature, we recommend that you only include one feed in your config file.

 <a name="saved-packages"></a>

-## Saving packages from upstream sources: continuity
+## Save packages from upstream sources: continuity

-When you enable an upstream source, packages installed from the upstream source via the feed will automatically be saved in the feed.
-These packages could be installed directly from the upstream (for example, `npm install express`) or they could be installed as part of dependency resolution (for example, the install of `express` would also save dependencies like `accepts`).
+When you enable upstream sources for your feed, packages installed from upstream sources will be automatically saved to your feed.
+These packages could be installed directly from the upstream as follows `npm install express` or they could be installed as part of a dependency resolution (installing `express` would also save dependencies like `accepts`).

-Saving can improve download performance and save network bandwidth especially for TFS servers located on internal networks.
+Saving packages can improve download performance and save network bandwidth especially for TFS servers in internal networks.

 <a name="overriding-packages"></a>